Train Your Brain for Weight Loss Success: 5 Science-Backed Mindset Tools

 Why It’s Helpful: Your brain adapts to repeated thoughts — and affirmations help interrupt old, limiting beliefs like “I’ll always struggle with food” or “I’m not good at sticking to routines.”
 When practiced regularly, affirmations help you create new belief pathways.

 Pro Tip: Anchor affirmations to habits.
 For example, say “I treat my body with respect and nourishment” while brushing your teeth or making breakfast.
+This type of “habit stacking” helps to create a repeatable habit.
 Repetition is key.

 Visualization